lukewagener/lukewagener/README.md

 Business IT student at Red River College Polytechnic
 ----------------------------------------------------

-I am an aspiring software/web developer currently in my second term of the BIT program at RRCP.
+I am an aspiring software/web developer currently in my fourth term of the BIT program at RRCP.

 * 🌍  I'm based in Winnipeg, Manitoba
 * ✉️  You can contact me at [lukewagener1@gmail.com](mailto:lukewagener1@gmail.com)